 Our Team

-▶︎ Amneris Narvaez, Regional Director of Central & Western MA Programs
+▶︎ Amneris Narvaez, Regional Director, New England Programs

 Amneris Narvaez is a Western MA native and graduate of Holyoke Public Schools.
 She began her college education at Holyoke Community College before receiving a B.S in Special Education from Westfield State University and an M.Ed from Lesley University.
 Amneris taught special education in the Springfield Public Schools for eight years.
 She aspired to impact her students’ education at the policy level and transitioned to Stand for Children Massachusetts where she served as a Family Engagement & Organizing Manager for almost four years.
 She joined the Generation Teach Team in 2019.
 As a teacher, advocate, and parent, Amneris is passionate about education and furthering opportunities for students across the Commonwealth.

 Ashle’ Tate is a Denver, CO native who began her journey with Generation Teach as an undergraduate Teaching Fellow.
 Ashle’ returned for a second year as a Teaching Fellow, as a Dean of Operations in 2019, and as a Cohort Director in 2020.
-She joined the Generation Teach team full-time in 2021 and brings experience teaching English Language Arts to grades 5-12 and a passion for providing equitable opportunities and education to students of color.
+She joined the Generation Teach team full-time in 2021 and brings experience teaching English Language Arts to grades 5-12.
 Ashle’ holds a B.A. in English Education and Leadership Studies from Colorado State University-Fort Collins.
-During her undergraduate years, she had the opportunity to work with various schools across the state, earning certificates in restorative justice and youth-participatory action research.
+During her undergraduate years, she had the opportunity to work with various schools across the state.
 After graduating, Ashle’ attended Howard University and received a Master of Educational Leadership and Policy Studies degree.

 ▶︎ Ivelisse Sanchez, Managing Director, New England Programs

-Ivelisse (Ive) Sanchez is a Boston, MA native and has worked in K-12 public education for a decade.
+Ivelisse (Ive) Sanchez is a Boston, MA native.
 She was a middle-school English as a Second Language teacher before transitioning into talent and recruitment.
-She has founded and led several diversity initiatives, including managing a diversity and inclusion task force, designing and implementing a mentoring program for employees of color, and assisting non-profits in Boston and New Haven in attracting, recruiting, hiring, and retaining a talented and diverse staff.
 She earned her B.A. in Journalism from Northeastern University and her Master of Education in Curriculum and Teaching from Boston University.
 She serves on various committees and governing boards in the education and non-profit sectors.

 ▶︎ Laura Zahn, Founder & CEO